 Hon.
 P.J.
 Akeeagok: Thank you, Mr. Speaker.
 I thank my colleague for asking that question.
-I too, agree and fully, and trust the institution of pubic governments we do have, right from the impact review board to the water board, among many other institutions and public governments.
+I, too, agree and fully trust the institutions of pubic government we do have, right from the impact review board to the water board, among many other institutions and public governments.
 I feel very confident in the systems that are in place.

 I am not aware of our MP's bill, and I have not yet spoken to the Member of Parliament, Ms. Idlout, specifically on her bill.
-She has reached out to be able to discuss what is contained in her bill, but I have yet to review the details of what has been presented to the House of Commons.
+She has reached out to be able to discuss what pertains in her bill, but I have yet to review the details of what has been presented to the House of Commons.
 Thank you, Mr. Speaker.